 Rule 81 Days (formerly referred to as “Multiple Action Days”) …

-- Temporary and contempt hearings and modification return days are set on multiple action days in Lauderdale County.
+- Temporary and contempt hearings and modification return days are set on Rule 81 days in Lauderdale County.

-- Temporary hearings have precedence on multiple action days.
+- Temporary hearings have precedence on Rule 81 days.

 - Cases are arranged on the docket and called in order from the earliest pleading filed to the latest, and are set for hearing in that order.

-- Any case heard on a multiple action day is limited to one hour per side; if more time is required to present the case, it should be continued to another day.
+- Any case heard on a Rule 81 day is limited to one hour per side; if more time is required to present the case, it should be continued to another day.

-- There are generally two Rule 81 (multiple action) days scheduled each month in Lauderdale County.
+- There are generally two Rule 81 days scheduled each month in Lauderdale County.

-- Temporary, contempt and modification hearings in Clarke County are set on the general docket for a day in term.
+- Temporary, contempt and modification hearings in Clarke County are set on the general docket for any day in term.